 The series of trade routes extending across Central and Western Asia that connected the Han and Roman empires became known to later historians as the “Silk Road.”
 But, when the Han first began expanding into Central Asia, there was little evidence of a robust transcontinental trade.
 In fact, until the 120s BCE, the Han had almost no knowledge of the regions immediately to the west.

-By 60 BCE, however, the Han e Tarim Basin—in modern Xinjiang province—.
+By 60 BCE, however, the Han had established a major military presence in the Tarim Basin—in modern Xinjiang province—coordinated by an official called the Protector General.
 The peoples of this area had formed small agricultural kingdoms throughout the basin which maintained frequent contact with the nomads around the periphery.
 In the late 3rd century BCE, many groups in this region submitted to the Xiongnu as they gained strength under Modun.

 The Han rivalry with the Xiongnu provided the initial motivation for expansion into Central Asia.
 In the early 130s BCE, Emperor Wu’s court discussed the possibility of forming an alliance with a nomadic group called the Yuezhi, who had migrated west after being defeated by the expanding Xiongnu.
 The emperor sent an emissary named Zhang Qian on an exploratory mission to establish diplomatic ties with the Yuezhi.
 On the way, however, Zhang Qian was captured by the Xiongnu and held prisoner for over ten years, during which time he married a Xiongnu woman and had a son.
 When Zhang Qian finally managed to escape and reached the Yuezhi, they were uninterested in joining the Han in hostilities against the Xiongnu.